JakimPL/SampleToNES/README.md

 #### File format

-Libraries are stored as `.dat` files in the user documents folder, e.g.:
+Libraries are stored as `.dat` files in the user's documents folder, e.g.:

 ```
 sr_44100_cr_30_ws_1615_tg_0_ch_283a31a50176c14faf36949913117e49.dat